Autosomal Dominant Polycystic Kidney Disease

 - Cholesterol medicines are given to help lower the amount of cholesterol in your blood.

-- Blood tests may be done to give caregivers information about how your kidneys are working.
+- Blood tests may be done to give healthcare providers information about how your kidneys are working.

 - A urine test checks for blood or infection in your urine.

 - A chest x-ray is a picture of your lungs and heart.
-Caregivers use the chest x-ray to see if your heart is enlarged.
+Healthcare providers use the chest x-ray to see if your heart is enlarged.

 - An ultrasound uses sound waves to show pictures on a monitor.
 An ultrasound may be done to show if you have a kidney stone, cysts, or other kidney problems.

 - A CT or MRI scan may be used to take pictures of your kidneys or to check other organs for cysts.
 The pictures may show the size and amount of cysts you have.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 You may need any of the following if your kidneys are badly damaged or are no longer working: